• Skip to primary navigation

 • Make two: the recipe as pictured mades one large pide, but the dough can be divided and formed into two smaller breads if preferred.
 Reduce the baking time as needed.

-• Redo the pattern: just before baking, it's a good idea to go over the diamond pattern one more time to make sure it's defined - think focaccia.
+• Redo the pattern: just before baking, it's a good idea to go over the diamond pattern with your fingers one more time to make sure it's defined - think focaccia.

 • Knead for longer: if kneading by hand, the time required will be a little longer, more like 8-10 minutes for a smooth, silky dough.